UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 A DB-fed list of available features is available here:
 [DEMO app here](http://dev.unrulynatives.com/package)

-The current version of this package is 0.3.5

 # What it is
 1. This is an instance of Laravel PHP Framework 5.3.
 A starter app.
 Its philosophy is slightly different than similar starter kits.
 Here are the highlights: